Can I Bring Sewing Needles on a Plane?

 Can you bring sewing needles on airplanes?

 Yes, you can take sewing needles on planes.
+TSA sewing needles guidelines also include a few similar supplies.
 According to the Transportation Security Administration's website,

 Carry On Bags: Yes